rhyolight/JavaScript-Data-Store/README.md

 	// sometime on page load
 	JSDS.create('ajaxCache');

+	JSDS.on('store', {
+	    id: 'ajaxCache',
+	    key: 'ajaxData',
-	JSDS.on('store', 'ajaxCache', 'ajaxData', function(data) {
+	    callback: function(data) {
 		    // this gets called any time a JSDS store called 'ajaxCache' has data stored under the key 'ajaxData'.
-		// The data is sent directly here renderCityDataIntoDom(data);
+		    // The data is sent directly here, within an object with a 'key' and 'value' renderCityDataIntoDom(data.value);
+	    }
 	});

 	// meanwhile, in some DOM event handler that causes an ajax event...